As of 22 Nov 2025, the Markdown editor has been upgraded from v1.4.10 to v3.2.2. The toolbar, layout, icons, and editor structure remain unchanged.

 Internal (anchor) links:

-• Add a new heading in the article.
+1. Add a heading in your article.

 For example,